Captain-App/sandbox-sdk/PRIVATE_PUBLISHING.md

 1. Run tests
 2. Build packages
-3. Publish npm package to GitHub Packages
+3. Create an npm tarball
 4. Build and push Docker images to GitHub Container Registry
-5. Create a GitHub release with tags
+5. Create a GitHub release with the tarball attached

 Triggered on: